 - Bands and Modes: Any band, any simplex mode you are licensed for is permissible.
 Sitting in a park making repeater contacts is really counter to the spirit of the event and is discouraged.

 - Valid Activation Defined: MSPOTA requires a 10 QSO minimum for a valid activation per each ZULU day.
 The MSPOTA system rolls over at 0000 Zulu so beware the 8:00 PM ET turn over.
+Please send your logs in a timely manner, within 30 days.
 Complete logging details can be found at: MSPOTA Upload Logs.